 Entries to this years’ event will open in June, with the race to run on Sunday 18th November.
 We plan to extend the course to make it exactly 10 miles this year, so PB potential is guaranteed!

 Notes: The location of the start/finish area may change slightly due to building works on the castle.
 The exact routing of the course between miles 4 and 5 may vary slightly due to forestry work.
 A drink station is available at miles 3 and 8.

-From the castle, runners head down the driveway for 500m, then turn sharp right down a steep trail before emerging at the start of the main downhill track to the river.
-This is a narrow, long, occaisionally steep section where overtaking can prove tricky.
+From the castle, runners head down the driveway for 600m and across the grass and through the woods on Piddledown Common before descending steeply (take care!) to Sharp Tor and the main downhill track to the river.
+This is a long, occasionally narrow and steep section where overtaking can prove tricky.
 Just remember the sharp left at the bottom!

 Ahead lies the new bridge, built after the old one was washed a way by floods several years ago.
 Watch out for the short climb over the wall just after which can be a bit of a bottle-neck.

 From there on, a mainly flat course winds its way through woods, tracks and paths.
 At 3 miles you hit the first major hill.
 It twists and turns so you don’t know where the top is; believe me it’s a long way – half a mile to be precise.
 I ran the first section too fast and ended up walking.

 Near the top, an unexpected but welcome sharp left takes you back downhill.
 The track then gets narrower and steeper as it plunges down towards the river before a sweeping bend to the right marks the start of the long haul up the far side of the gorge.